bruno-f7s/portfolio/disaster-response/README.md

 ## 3. How to run the code
 To interact with this code follow these steps:
-1. Download the complete project or fork this repository
+1. Download the complete project or fork this repository to your local computer.
 2. (Not necessary if the `data\DisasterResponse.db` is already available).
-To run the ETL pipeline that cleans, processes and stores the data, run the following command inside the `data` directory:`python process_data.py messages.csv categories.csv DisasterResponse.db`
+To run the ETL pipeline that cleans, processes and stores the data, change the directory to `data` and run this command: `python process_data.py messages.csv categories.csv DisasterResponse.db`
 3. (Not necessary if the `model\dr_classifier.pkl` is already available).
-To run the ML pipeline that trains and deploys the model, run the following command inside the `models` directory:`python train_classifier.py ..\data\DisasterResponse.db dr_classifier.pkl`.
+To run the ML pipeline that trains and deploys the model, change the directory to `models` and run this command: `python train_classifier.py ..\data\DisasterResponse.db dr_classifier.pkl`.
-4. To start the app run the following command inside `app` directory: `python run.py`.
+4. To start the app run the following command inside the `app` directory: `python run.py`.
 5. Open this link on your browser: [http://127.0.0.1:3001/](http://127.0.0.1:3001/).